-The following transcribes one of the Several

-, this one written just before and during the Civil War.
+The following transcribes one of the Several DIARIES KEPT BY JOHN EDWIN MCCORKLE, this one written just before and during the Civil War.

 Evidently, when John Edwin McCorkle began his journal in this particular little booklet, he was a student at Bluff Springs Academy.
 I'm not sure of the location of Bluff Springs Academy but think it was near or in Milan in Gibson County, Tennessee.
 John E. McCorkle graduated in 1860 with a Bachelor of Arts degree, then joined the Confederacy from Dyer County and went up to Columbus, Kentucky, where the South had decided, with futility, to place a chain across the Mississippi River to prevent Federal gunboats from plying those waters.
-He records below that he joined "the service of Tennessee" on the 11 of June

-State, and for States' Rights.
+He records below that he joined "the service of Tennessee" on the 11th of June 1861.
+Clearly, the sovereign for which he perceived himself to be fighting was the State, and for States' Rights.
 John Edwin McCorkle did not own any slaves, nor as far as I've been able to discern, did his parents Edwin Alexander & Jane Maxwell Thomas McCorkle.
 We know that John Edwin McCorkle's mother's uncle, David Purviance (who moved from Middle Tennessee up to Bourbon County, Kentucky, to escape Indian Troubles) preached against slavery as a minister, first a Presbyterian "elder," then a Christian Church-Church of Christ preacher; and that David Purviance advocated abolitionism as a Kentucky then Ohio legislator.
-By the time of John Edwin McCorkle and the Civil War, though, there were several African-Americans surnamed McCorkle, and John Edwin McCorkle's paternal great-grandfather Alexander McCorkle, who died in 1800 in Rowan County, North Carolina, and is buried at Thyatira Presbyterian Church, made disposition of slaves in his North Carolina will, even while writing this holographic document "in the name of God, amen."
+By the time of John Edwin McCorkle and the Civil War, though, there were several African-Americans surnamed McCorkle, who died in 1800 in Rowan County, North Carolina, and is buried at Thyatira Presbyterian Church, made disposition of slaves in his North Carolina will, even while writing this holographic document "in the name of God, amen."

 Our McCorkle-Huie family tradition has it that John Edwin McCorkle contracted dysentery at Columbus which rendered him low for some time.
-My father Ewing Huie (Howard Ewing Huie), 1907-1971, always told me, "Grandpaw McCorkle got dysentery up at Columbus and had to leave the army, as a First 110 Lieutenant."
+My father Ewing Huie (Howard Ewing Huie), 1907-1971, always told me, "Grandpaw McCorkle got dysentery up at Columbus and had to leave the army, as a First Lieutenant."
 Ewing Huie's sister Aunt Beth Huie said the same thing.
 A contemporary letter corroborating Beth and Ewing Huie's story was sent during the War from the diarist's uncle, Robert Andrew Hope McCorkle, to RAH McCorkle's sister, Elmira Sloan McCorkle Roache, reporting that John's health back in Dyer County, Tennessee, was still "very bad."